lordPachy/hpcengineering/Numerical Linear Algebra/07_eigensolvers/Lab6_EigenSolvers.md

 It is possible that picking a $\mu=\lambda$, we will get a non-invertible matrix.
 However, this event has probability 0; the real problem is that getting too close to some $\lambda_i$ will make the matrix $(A-\mu I)$ close to singular, thus making the "inversion" lengthy.
 It is a trade-off between getting close to that, in such a way the acceleration is higher, and the inversion problem $(A-\mu I)^{-1}$ is easy.
 ## Compute multiple eigenpairs

 In LIS, some numerical methods to compute multiple eigenpairs are also available.
-The choice of the particular method can be specified by the option `-e + [method]`, while the number of computed eigenvalues (also referred to as \textit{the size of the subspace}) by the option `-ss + [int]`.
+The choice of the particular method can be specified by the option `-e + [method]`, while the number of computed eigenvalues (also referred to as $\textit{the size of the subspace}$) by the option `-ss + [int]`.
 This methods hinges on computing matrices similar to $A$ in Hessenberg or tridiagonal forms by the application of Arnoldi or Lanczos procedures.

 A subspace method for eigenvalue problems basically works as follows: